 Heat oil in a skillet and fry onion until golden.
-Remove, and fry mince with the herbs, about 10 minutes.
+Remove, and fry the mince with the herbs, for about 10 minutes.
 Add the onion and capers.
 Season.

 Making the sauce:

-Fry onion, add pepper and carrot and fry another five minutes.
-Stir in tomatoes, seasoning, stock and heat gently.
+Fry onion, add pepper and carrot and fry for another five minutes.
+Stir in tomatoes, seasoning, stock, and heat gently.
 Once cooked, set aside.

-Cover cabbage and cook for 1 ½ hours in oven, checking from time to time that it doesn’t dry out.
+Cover cabbage and cook for 1 ½ hour in the oven, checking from time to time that it doesn’t dry out.
 In the last half hour pour the sauce over the cabbage.